AishShafa/AishShafa/README.md

 ![](https://komarev.com/ghpvc/?username=your-github-username)

-- I'm currently working on a data website, my own portfolio and a static website for an upcoming company.
+- I'm currently working on a data website and my own portfolio.
 - You can reach me on :aishathshafaofficial@gmail.com

 <!--